sebanc/linuxloops/Readme/Recommended-setups.md

 Install Grub2Win.

-Install your disk images on the ExFAT partition and Copy the linuxloops grub configurations in Grub2Win.
+Install your disk images on the ExFAT partition and copy the linuxloops grub configurations in Grub2Win.

 Reboot and launch your linuxloops image from Grub2Win.